-In a good relationship or marriage, you feel sure of your partner without constantly having to ask for reassurance or approval.
+In a good relationship, you feel sure of your boyfriend without constantly having to ask for reassurance or approval.
 You feel accepted, loved, and secure in your love for him and his for you.
 One of the biggest warning signs of a bad relationship is feeling unsure and insecure with your partner.
-Another warning sign of an unhappy or unhealthy marriage is searching for signs that you’re in the wrong relationship!
-If you don’t have a good feeling, something is wrong.
-Trust your instincts and listen to the still small voice as you scroll through these warning signs of bad relationships…
+Another warning sign of an unhappy or unhealthy relationship is searching for ways to cope when your boyfriend makes you feel bad!
+If you don’t have a good feeling about your relationship, something is wrong.

-After I list the 10 signs of bad relationships below, I summarize new research that describes how to predict if a relationship will last.
-It’s an interesting study that tests instinctive word associations with regard to the health of a relationship (specifically, if you automatically think negative or bad words when you’re asked different questions about your partner, then your relationship is worse than you’re willing to admit to yourself).
+After I list 10 signs of bad relationships, I summarize new research that describes how to predict if a relationship will last.
+It’s an interesting study that tests instinctive word associations with regard to the health of a relationship.
+For example, if you automatically think negative or bad words when you’re asked different questions about your boyfriend, then your relationship is worse than you want to admit.

 Piglet walked up to Pooh.